We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “Let’s pay the bill,” I said, “I’ll tell you while we walk.”

 These traits often appear in first-degree relatives of people with bipolar disorder.
-They’re hints as to why the "risk genes" for the condition run in families, and were not weeded out by natural selection.
+They’re hints as to why the “risk genes” for the condition run in families, and weren’t weeded out by natural selection.
 In moderate doses, traits like drive, high energy, and divergent thinking are useful.

 This doesn’t mean that mania brings genius.
 What mania inspires is chaos: delusional confidence, not insight.
 The ramble is often prolific, but disorganized.
 Creative work produced while manic, in my experience, is mostly narcissistic, with distorted self-importance and a careless sense of audience.
 It’s rarely salvageable from the mess.

 What research does suggest is that some of the so-called “positive traits” of bipolar disorder — drive, assertiveness, openness —

 “You’re kidding me,” Jim said, laughing nervously, as he bought me a coffee that day in New York.
 When I’d mentioned earlier how many creative people have mood disorders, he’d hinted — with a sideways smirk — that he could tell me plenty about that from his experience.
 I hadn’t asked what he meant.
 But as we walked up the nearly 30 blocks to Penn Station from Bond Street, he told me about his rocky past year.

 First, there were the hookups with female colleagues.
 Then the shoes he filled his closet with: dozens of new pairs, expensive sneakers.
 Then the sports car.
 And the drinking.
 And the car crash.
 And now, the past few months, depression: a flat-line anhedonia that sounded familiar enough to chill my spine.
 He’d seen a shrink.
 She wanted him to take meds, said he was bipolar.
 He’d been rejecting the label.
 This was also familiar: I’d avoided lithium for two years.
 I tried to tell him he’d be OK.